10. Nonlinear Optimization (Multiple Variables)

 End Sub

-The following is an example code using the reverse communication version VBA library subroutine Optif0_r.
+Below is an example using Optif0_r, the reverse communication version (RCI).

 Sub Start()